London Buses route 29: History

-Today
+The route today

 The route is noted for its high crime rate, and in January 2008 was London's third most dangerous bus route, according to figures released by Transport for London.
 In February 2010 police presence on the route was increased.
 This followed a similar increase in early 2005 which had focussed on antisocial behaviour and illegal parking along the route.

 In 2015/16 it was the third busiest route in London with 15.5 million passengers.

 In 2021, the service frequency during peak times Monday to Friday was reduced from 12 buses per hour to 10.

 Current route

+Route 29 operates via these primary locations: